- Why Choose Michigan Sociology?

-- Attracts one of the most diverse and academically talented student cohorts in the country.
+- attracts some of the most diverse and academically talented student cohorts in the country,

-- Provides opportunities to participate on departmental committees, in student government and in graduate student competitions.
+- provides opportunities to participate on departmental committees, in student government, and in graduate student competitions, and

 The University has significant resources available to students who are interested in crafting unique interdisciplinary doctoral programs.